 Section 25 of the Victims of Crime Act 1994 requires the amount of the Victims’ Services Levy payable by a person to be stated on a fine order and on any notice or copy of the fine order given to the person.

-For an offender under 18 years of age, the notice and order must also be given to a parent or person with parental responsibility.
+For an offender aged under 18, the notice and order must also be given to a parent or person with parental responsibility.

 The security must be given, and may be enforced, in the accordance with the Magistrates Court Act 1930.

 Is a fine a conviction and will I have a criminal record?